Lecture 5

 sqrt(a)

-• Vectorized operations mean applying a function to every element of a vector without explicitly writing a loop.
+• Vectorized operations apply a function to every element of a vector automatically, without the need to write a loop.

-• This is possible because most functions in R are vectorized, meaning they are designed to operate on vectors element-wise.
+• Most functions in R are vectorized, meaning they operate element-wise on entire vectors.

 Descriptive Statistics